skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 :class:`MQC` class such as :class:`SH` (:class:`mqc.SH`), and a run method (``md.run``) to run that md object.
 In the md object, basic dynamics parameters such as number of steps are given as arguments.
 Besides, the run method includes overall dynamics condition as arguments.

+PyUNIxMD saves the objects for MQC and QM in a binary formatted file ('RESTART.bin') under **input_dir** directory using the 'pickle' package at every time step.
+The 'RESTART.bin' file is overwritten at every successful MD step, therefore the file contains the information of a trajectory at the last successful MD step.
+You can restart the dynamics simulation by reading the 'RESTART.bin' file using 'pickle' package.

 Arguments for run method are listed below.
 The important point is that run method is included in each md subclass of :class:`MQC`, not :class:`MQC` itself.